Faculty Q&A: Kristen Misutka, Ph.D., Assistant Professor in the School of Education Thursday, March 10, 2022

 "When I entered high school, I began working with students with special needs, and working with this population of students inspired me to pursue a degree in special education," Misutka said.
 "Once I entered college, I had a special education professor who was so phenomenal that I realized someday I wanted to work in higher education as well."

-Misutka is a new lecturer in the School of Education.
+Misutka is an assistant professor in the School of Education.
 She teaches a variety of courses, including special education and inclusive practices, building family partnerships, technological literacy for education for the 21st century and more.

 "Education has always been part of my life, and I can't imagine doing anything else," she said.